AksultanMukhanbet/road_obstruction_detection/README.md

 # road_obstruction_detection
 The project recognizes objects on the road.
+Technologies:
+-OpenCV
+-Django